-In Louisville's Shelby Park, Newburg, California, Shawnee, and Portland neighborhoods, volunteers help community children with homework and enrichment studies.
+In Louisville's Shelby Park, Newburg, California, and Shawnee neighborhoods, volunteers help community children with homework and enrichment studies.
 An emphasis is placed on homework completion, reading, creative activities, and an overall learning experience.

 Neighborhood mentors and volunteers help kids complete homework every night.
 Tens of thousands of hours of supervised study have already been accomplished, and summer programs ensure that our kids learn through field trips and daily study.
 Mentors are able to identify children at risk of academic failure, and solutions are positive, volunteer-enriched and proactive.
 Youth Learning Centers bring academic mentorship to children where they need it most - at home.

 Public and private resources also enable New Directions to offer employment to residents through the Learning Center's Neighborhood Mentor staff position in Youth Services.

 Empowered adults and seniors find allies through New Directions Lifelong Learning Services at four Learning Centers located in both elderly and multifamily housing communities.
 Lifelong Learning Services are specifically designed to attract young parents and older, disabled residents living in the Phoenix Hill, California, Portland and Russell neighborhoods.

 Residents teach each other computer skills in the safety of Neighborhood Network Labs located just a few steps from their apartments.
 This education generates employment opportunities, allows residents to stay up-to-date with on-line advancements of banks, retailers, and other businesses, and enables them to communicate using technology.